1.1 Glossary

 certificate: A certificate is a collection of attributes and extensions that can be stored persistently.
 The set of attributes in a certificate can vary depending on the intended usage of the certificate.
 A certificate securely binds a public key to the entity that holds the corresponding private key.
 A certificate is commonly used for authentication and secure exchange of information on open networks, such as the Internet, extranets, and intranets.
 Certificates are digitally signed by the issuing certification authority (CA) and can be issued for a user, a computer, or a service.
 The most widely accepted format for certificates is defined by the ITU-T X.509 version 3 international standards.
 For more information about attributes and extensions, see [RFC3280] and [X509] sections 7 and 8.

 certification authority (CA): A third party that issues public key certificates.
 Certificates serve to bind public keys to a user identity.
-Each user and certification authority (CA) can decide whether to trust another user or CA for a specific purpose, and whether this trust should be transitive.
+Each user and certification authority (CA) can decide whether to trust another user or CA for a specific purpose, and whether this trust is to be transitive.
 For more information, see [RFC3280].

 domain: A set of users and computers sharing a common namespace and management infrastructure.
-At least one computer member of the set must act as a domain controller (DC) and host a member list that identifies all members of the domain, as well as optionally hosting the Active Directory service.
+At least one computer member of the set has to act as a domain controller (DC) and host a member list that identifies all members of the domain, as well as optionally hosting the Active Directory service.
 The domain controller provides authentication of members, creating a unit of trust for its members.
 Each domain has an identifier that is shared among its members.
 For more information, see [MS-AUTHSOD] section 1.1.1.5 and [MS-ADTS].

 Domain Name System (DNS): A hierarchical, distributed database that contains mappings of domain names to various types of data, such as IP addresses.
 DNS enables the location of computers and services by user-friendly names, and it also enables the discovery of other information stored in the database.